jwulf/zeebe-ecommerce-demo/README.md

 ## Setup

-- Install dependencies with `npm i && npm i -g ts-node typescript`.
+- Install dependencies with `npm i`.
 - Use the `operate` or `broker-only` profile of [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose) to start the broker.

 The file `rest-server/config.ts` configures the number of workflows that will be executed in parallel.
 You can set it to `1` to execute workflows sequentially to get a sense of the end-to-end execution time of the workflow.
 You can run `cyber-monday` with 1000 iterations and the parallel workflows set to 1000 to run them all in parallel, and anything in between.